Stop in the name of safety! Our technicians are trained to perform 1989 Acura Integra brake checks, services, and repairs. Schedule your appointment.

 When should you change the brake pads on your 1989 Acura Integra?
 It largely depends on where and how you drive.
 In general, brake pads last from 30,000 to 40,000 miles.
 Certain factors, like driving mostly on highways and braking smoothly, can help your brake pads last longer.
 Hauling heavy loads and riding your brakes can shorten brake pad lifespan.
 Your brake pad replacement interval also depends on what kind of brake pads you have on your Integra right now.
 Are you still driving with the same pads as when you bought the car?
 Not all brake pads are created equally.
 Some materials last longer.
 Luckily, Firestone Complete Auto Care offers brake pad replacement for Acura Integras that comes with a limited Lifetime Parts Warranty.
 We do brake checks and brake pad replacements every day, and for your Integra, we’ll only use parts that meet or surpass Acura’s standards.

 Your Acura Integra may be powered by a strong engine.
-One that's ready to get you to 200,000 miles and beyond.
+One that’s strong enough to take you into high mileage territory.
 But if you can’t stop it, it’s as good as scrap metal.
 If you’re experiencing squeaky brakes or a loss of braking power, don’t wait!
 Safe driving is difficult when your brakes are anything but their best.
 What's more, waiting for things to figure themselves out can result in more damage to your brakes and your wallet.
 For example, if you drive with completely worn out brake pads, your rotors might start to warp, shortening the life of healthy parts due to the metal on metal grinding that occurs.
 Our technicians work to prevent more brake damage.
 Get your 1989 Acura Integra brakes fixed at Firestone Complete Auto Care.
 Our brake repair services include brake pad/shoe replacement, rotor/drum resurfacing, brake fluid exchange, and brake caliper and wheel cylinder service.
 Schedule an appointment today for Acura Integra brake service and repair.

 You rely on your Acura Integra to get you where you need to be.
 We’re ready to help when something goes wrong or to help stop a problem in the first place.
 Choose one of the services below and make an appointment for 1989 Acura Integra repairs.